operatingops/python_prod_script_pattern/README.md

 # About

-In production, even simple scripts get complex.
-That divide by zero case you missed will overload a queue somewhere.
-Someone will miss that one argument you forgot to make required and everything will break when a null value gets pushed.
-You'll forget to timestamp some of your output lines and then, when things go wrong, you won't be able to correlate those lines to real events and you'll be stuck guessing.
+In production, even simple scripts are hard.
+If you miss a divide by zero case, everything will break when that case happens.
+Someone won't see that one argument you forgot to make required on the CLI and everything will break when a null value gets pushed.
+You'll forget to timestamp some of your output lines and then, when something goes wrong, you won't be able to correlate logs to real events and you'll be stuck guessing.

 Python can help!
-It's easy to write Python scripts that have the features to prevent problems like those:
+It's easy to write Python scripts that have the features to support the rigor of production:

 * Automated tests for multiple platforms.
-* A command that you can just run like any other command.
-No weird shell setup or invocation required.
+* A command that runs on the shell like any other command.
+No specific working directory or special invocation required.
 * Command line sanity like a `--help` option and enforcement of required arguments.
 * A `--simulate` option.
 * Informative log output.